What to cook for dinner this week:

 - Get a batch of beans going in the slow cooker.
-This is optional – white beans are used in soup on Day #3 and in Tamale Pie on Day #4 – and you can use canned beans in both recipes.
+This is optional - white beans are used in soup on Day #3 and in Tamale Pie on Day #4 - and you can use canned beans in both recipes.
 However, cooking dried beans in the slow cooker only takes about 5 minutes of prep work and allows you to flavor the beans while they cook.
 Great cooking is about adding high quality ingredients and layering in lots of flavor.
 Cooking dried beans rather than using canned beans is an easy opportunity to do both.
 Plus, cooking dried beans will save you some money.
-Follow this recipe for Simple Slow Cooker Beans, adding 1 tbsp Italian seasoning and 1 tsp crushed red pepper in addition to the other spices called for in the recipe.
+Follow this recipe for Simple Slow Cooker Beans, adding 1 tablespoon Italian seasoning and 1 teaspoon crushed red pepper in addition to the other spices called for in the recipe.

 - Croutons: Topping your soup with croutons on Day #3 is optional, as is using store bought croutons or making them yourself.
 Making croutons is super simple and a great way to use up leftover bread.
 Here's a quick video to show you how.
 If you do plan to make homemade croutons, you might want to do that today which will save you some time on Day #3.

 What’s for Dinner Tonight: Wild Rice, Cranberry, Corn, and Chicken Salad with Bacon

 Thanks to having made extra fried chicken medallions and roasted corn on Day #1, tonight's dinner will be on the table in no time.